Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Case study in computational protein design: the motif-scaffolding problem

 While the conditional generative modeling approach to motif-scaffolding has produced functional, experimentally validated structures for certain motifs \citep{watson2022broadly}, the general problem remains open.
-For example, on a recently proposed benchmark set of motif-scaffolding problems, the state-of-the-art method RFdiffusion, a conditionally trained diffusion model, provides <50\% in silico success rates on a majority of test cases \citep{watson2022broadly}.
-Moreover, current methods for motif-scaffolding require a practitioner to specify the location $\mask$ of the motif within the primary sequence of the full scaffold; the choice of $\mask$ can require expert knowledge and trial and error.
+Moreover, current methods for motif-scaffolding require one to specify the location of the motif within the primary sequence of the full scaffold; this choice can require expert knowledge and trial and error.

-\textrm{Evaluation: } We use \emph{self-consistency} evaluation approach for generated backbones \citep{trippe2022diffusion} that (i) uses fixed backbone sequence design (inverse folding) to generate a putative amino acid sequence to encode the backbone, (ii) forward folds sequences to obtain backbone structure predictions, and (iii) judges the quality of initial backbones by their agreement (or self-consistency) with predicted structures.
-We inherit the specifics of our evaluation and success criteria set-up following \citep{watson2022broadly}, including using ProteinMPNN \citep{dauparas2022robust} for step (i) and AlphaFold \citep{jumper2021highly} on a single sequence (no multiple sequence alignment) for (ii).

 We hypothesized that improved motif-scaffolding could be achieved through accurate conditional sampling.
-To this end, we applied TDS to FrameDiff, a Riemannian diffusion model that parameterizes protein backbones as a collection of $N$ rigid bodies (known as residues) in the manifold $SE(3)^N$ \citep{yim2023se}.\footnote{\url{https://github.com/jasonkyuyim/se3_diffusion}} Each of the $N$ elements of $SE(3)$ consists of a $3\times 3$ rotation matrix and a $3$ dimensional translation that parameterize the locations of the three backbone atoms of each residue \texttt{N}, \texttt{C$\alpha$} and \texttt{C} through a rigid body transformation of a residue centered at the origin with idealized bond-lengths and angles.
+To this end, we applied TDS to FrameDiff, a Riemannian diffusion model that parameterizes protein backbones as a collection of $N$ rigid bodies (known as residues) in the manifold $SE(3)^N$ \citep{yim2023se}.\footnote{\url{https://github.com/jasonkyuyim/se3_diffusion}} Each of the $N$ elements of $SE(3)$ consists of a rotation matrix and a translation that parameterize the locations of the backbone atoms of each residue.